atultw/blog/content/blog/go-generics-intro/index.md

 ## Final thoughts

 I'm looking forward to the release of Go generics.
 I think it'll save a lot of boilerplate code, especially since Go doesn't support overloading.
-And, in typical Go fashion, we may have to adapt and use different patterns than we're used to from other languages (like error handling, and the differences I mentioned above) but I'm sure there's a reason for everything.
+And, in typical Go fashion, we may have to adapt and use different patterns than we're used to from other languages (like error handling, and the differences I mentioned above), but I'm sure there's a reason for everything.
+Happy coding!